International Graduate Students

 Students must submit their own claims to their insurance company for reimbursement.

-Failure to provide timely proof of required health insurance will prevent you from future class registration, or may cause you to be unregistered from your current classes.
+The student will also have a hold placed on their account that will prevent you from future class registration, or may cause you to be unregistered from your current classes.
 International graduate students may not be employed as graduate staff and may not receive fee remission without proof of health insurance.

-Proof of health insurance is required for the term of the entire academic year (from August to May, unless you are graduating in December, in which case you will need to provide proof of coverage through your graduation date).
+Proof of health insurance is required for the term or the entire academic year (from August to May, unless you are graduating in December, in which case you will need to provide proof of coverage through your graduation date).

 Have questions about health insurance requirements for international graduate students?
 Call the Graduate Studies office at 219-989-2257.